Palash90/site-assets/target/blogs/iron-learn/iron-learn-9.md

 ```

 ## The Result: Art through Math
 After fixing all the issues and running the network for almost 1.2 million iterations (around 4 hours on my machine), I could see generated output very close to the input image.
-The input was a very complex high dimensional function, far beyond simple XOR gate test set or even the logistic regression dataset.
+The input was a very complex high-dimensional function, far beyond simple XOR gate test set or even the logistic regression dataset.
 This proves that my neural network was exhibiting properties of Universal Approximation Theorem.
 I can now use this network to do bigger things.

 For comparison, here are the results:
 ### Original Image